-In addition to our product return policy, we strive to be as protective of our customers as possible.
+In addition to our product return policy, we strive to be as customer protective as possible.
 We seek to ensure that those who use our products or participate in our business opportunity are treated fairly and are not misled by inappropriate product or earnings claims.